MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-paginated-reports-customers.md

 ### Create a dedicated capacity

 Before you import or upload a paginated report to embed, the workspace containing the report must be assigned to at least an A4 or P1 capacity.

-By creating a dedicated capacity, you can take advantage of having a dedicated resource for your customer.
 There are two types of capacity you can choose from:
-* **Power BI Premium** - For embedding a paginated report, a tenant-level Office 356 subscription is available in the *P* SKU family.
+* **Power BI Premium** - For embedding a paginated report, a *P* SKU capacity is required.
 When embedding Power BI content, this solution is referred to as *Power BI embedding*.
 For more informtion regarding this subscription, see [What is Power BI Premium?](../service-premium-what-is.md)
 * **Azure Power BI Embedded** - You can purchase a dedicated capacity from the [Microsoft Azure portal](https://portal.azure.com).
 This subscription uses the *A* SKUs.
 For embedding paginated reports you need at least an *A4* subscription.
 For details on how to create a Power BI Embedded capacity, see [Create Power BI Embedded capacity in the Azure portal](azure-pbie-create-capacity.md).

 The table below describes the resources and limits of each SKU.
 To determine which capacity best fits your needs, see the [which SKU should I purchase for my scenario](https://docs.microsoft.com/power-bi/developer/embedded-faq#power-bi-now-offers-three-skus-for-embedding-a-skus-em-skus-and-p-skus-which-one-should-i-purchase-for-my-scenario) table.